 Impact on US climate law

-President Trump could look to hinder climate law through executive actions, such as tightening the rules around qualification for tax credits or by freezing the rollout of grants and loans for green energy projects, noted David Boyce, CEO of North America at Schroders Greenbank.
+President Trump could look to hinder climate law through executive actions, such as tightening the rules around qualification for tax credits or by freezing the rollout of grants and loans for green energy projects, noted David Boyce, CEO of North America at Schroders Greencoat.

 “Trump could also bring back section F, which would reclassify the role of thousands of federal employees.
 In doing so, President Trump could gain a lot of influence over personnel at key policy institutions such as the Environmental Protection Agency (EPA).
 His first administration cut EPA budgets and limited its regulatory activities.
 These areas of government would be particularly vulnerable to further cuts.”